ApolloTang/study--rush--linting/README.md

 <root>/common/autoinstallers/rush-lint/node_modules/.bin/prettier
 ```

-Again this binary are installed by the autoinstaller `rush-lint`.
+Again this binary are installed by the `autoinstaller/rush-lint/package.json`.

-When eslint run it will look for nearest `.eslintrc.js` (current directory or recursively walk up the parrent directory.
+When eslint runs, it will look for nearest `.eslintrc.js` (current directory or recursively walk up the parent directory).

 I have not investigate how prettier find its configuration, but my guess is it works similar to eslint.
-Currently there is a `.prettierrc` at the `<root>`.
+Currently there is a `.prettierrc` located in `<root>/`.